Science & Technology

 University of Wisconsin Chemistry Building

-Strang is currently designing an eight-story, 188,000-SF addition and a 45,000-SF renovation to bring this vital educational facility up to date.
+Strang, in association with Ballinger, is currently designing an eight-story, 188,000-SF addition and a 45,000-SF renovation to bring this vital educational facility up to date.
 New and remodeled space will house lecture halls, active learning classrooms, offices and instructional labs.
 This $100 million project will feature renovated general chemistry labs, new and renovated organic and analytical chemistry labs and transform the chemistry library into an Information Commons.

 Ready to get started?
 Or just have questions that need answers?
 We would love to hear from you.